todogroup/osposurvey/2020/questions.md

 * List of acceptable licenses
 * Contributing upstream to open source projects
 * Sponsoring open source projects, events or foundations
-* Employees are permitted to contribute to non-work-related open source projects in their spare time without conditions
+* Employees are permitted to contribute to non-work-related open source projects in their personal time without conditions
-* Employees are permitted to contribute to non-work-related open source projects in their spare time but require permission to do so
+* Employees are permitted to contribute to non-work-related open source projects in their personal time but require permission to do so

-6. Does your company have an open source program (either formal or informal) or management initiative?
+6. Does your company have a formal or informal management initiative or program around open source?
+>LH, note for survey coding, 4/20/20 - question wording improved.
+Make a note of it in chart, but the change does not impact the meaning of the question.
 >{Yes No, but planning one No}
 >ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2
 ### Part 2a: Have Open Source Program
 NEW QUESTION

-7. If your company or organization reevaluates budgets in light of recent macroeconomic conditions, what is the likelihood that open source initiatives will have funding reduced in the upcoming fiscal year?
+7. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
-* Very likely
+* Very likely to increase
-* Somewhat likely
+* Somewhat likely to increase
 * Neutral
-* Somewhat unlikely
+* Somewhat likely to decrease
-* Very unlikely
+* Very likely to decrease
 * Don't know

 8. What are the primary responsibilities of the open source program?
 (Check all that apply)